jessicaf-projects/image_contour_parsing/README.md

 ## Parsing and matching the contours

-In order to verify that the contours are parsed correctly, I plotted the images and contours alongside each other to verify that these were correct.
+In order to verify that the contours are parsed correctly, I plotted the images and contours alongside each other.
 Some examples can be found in the folder testing/test_image_matching.
+This folder contains some examples of matched contours, dicom files, and masks.

 I made minor changes to integrate it into an existing codebase.
 These included changing the inputs and outputs to the functions for parsing and reading the contours.